MicrosoftDocs/globalization/globalization/localization/ministyleguides/mini-style-guide-swedish.md

 # Top 10 Tips for Microsoft Translation into Swedish

-Are you helping with translation into Swedish, but don't have time to study all aspects of the Swedish Style Guide on the [Microsoft Language Portal](../../reference/microsoft-style-guides.md)?
+Are you helping with translation into Swedish, but don't have time to study all aspects of the [Swedish Style Guide](../../reference/microsoft-style-guides.md)?
 Here are ten of the most important aspects to keep in mind.

 ## 1. Sense, not words